Dexedrine: Effects, Interactions & Addiction

 Dexedrine is a stimulant commonly prescribed for attention deficit hyperactivity disorder (ADHD) and narcolepsy.
 However, it’s also a Schedule II drug with a high potential for physical dependence and addiction.

-Dexedrine has various of side effects that range from mild to severe.
-Abusing the drug can also lead to withdrawal and overdose.
+Dexedrine has various side effects that range from mild to severe.
+Abusing the drug can also lead to withdrawal and overdose, but it doesn’t have to turn to that.
+You can make a full recovery and bounce back completely.

 Dexedrine can also interact with other substances, leading to harmful side effects.
 Fortunately, various treatment plans can help you recover from addiction.